Childhood Fever: Friend or Foe?

 Do I have to worry about brain

-Brain damage rarely occurs as a result of fever.
-A temperature of 106
+Brain damage rarely occurs as a

-cause brain damage.
+a person feel terrible, but doesn't cause brain damage.
 Brain damage is much

 more likely to occur during heat stroke, which is not fever.
 You should be

 concerned about heat stroke if your child plays outdoors in the hot weather and

 doesn't drink sufficient fluid.
 Once the body temperature reaches 108 degrees

 and above, which can and does happen in hot weather, brain damage can occur.

 Certain children under age 5 may rarely have brief seizures with high fever,

 but such seizures do not cause brain damage and are not dangerous to the body.

-is board certified in pediatric medicine and
+Dr. Snedeker is board certified in pediatric medicine and

 pediatric infectious disease.
 He is a member of the medical staff at Cayuga

-Medical Center and is in practice with Northeast Pediatrics and Adolescent Medicine.
-Dr. Snedeker can be reached at (607) 257-2189.
+Medical Center and is in practice with Northeast Pediatrics and Adolescent

-update: August 2006
+Last update: August 2006